agasthik/aws-csa-2017/README.md

 1. What does an AWS Region consist of? - A distinct location within a geographic area designed to provide high availability to a specific geography.

-2. Which AWS service is effectively a NAS in the cloud, allowing you to connect it to multiple EC2 instances at once? - EBS.
+2. Which AWS service is effectively a NAS in the cloud, allowing you to connect it to multiple EC2 instances at once? - EFS (Elastic File System).
 Note difference from EBS which is directly attached to an EC2 Instance.

 3. You need a service that will aggregate your data from multiple data sources (S3, DynamoDB, RDS, etc.) and provide business intelligence based on this data.
 Which AWS service should you use? - Quick Sight